sampotv/warehouse/README.md

 This is a MySQL, node.js, React project.
+Back at /src/routes.js

 Main purpose of this application is to build a warehouse configuration and add items on specified places.
 User can then update itemslots for new arrivals or deliveries.
 First you create an user and login